josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ![The default welcome page for a new SvelteKit project](/images/post_images/welcome-to-sveltekit.png)

-It's…definitely unexciting, since we only installed the bare-bones skeleton project.
+The skeleton project is definitely unexciting.
 There isn't even any CSS yet.
 But that's ok; it gives us the freedom to style our app however we like, without the need to remove or work around any existing code.

 This is our blank canvas, and we'll get some paint on it soon enough.